-GG2008 GIS and Geospatial Data Analysis (15 credits)
+GG2008 GIS and Geospatial Data Analysis

-GG2009 Contested Geographies (15 credits)
+GG2009 Contested Geographies

-Choose options equal to the value of 30 credits from a list of Stage two modules offered by the Department.
+And choose options equal to the value of 30 credits from a list of Stage two modules offered by the Department.

 Stage two (b):

 GG2001 Geographical Techniques II (15 credits) and GG2003 Geographical Field Training (15 credits) and choose options equal to the value of 30 credits from a list of Stage two modules offered by the Department.